Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 #### Bootstrap changes

 For the initial transition from in-tree to the out-of-tree, `CCM` pod will be created as static pod on the bootstrap node, to ensure swift removal of the `node.cloudprovider.kubernetes.io/uninitialized: true` taint from a newly created `Nodes`.
 Later stages, including cluster upgrades will be managed by an operator, which will ensure stability of the configuration, and will run a `CCM` in a `Deployment`.
-Initial usage of the static pod is justified by the need to run `CCM` pod before the `kube-api-server`, `etcd` and the `kube-scheduler` will get healthy.
+Initial usage of the static pod is justified by the need to run `CCM` pod before the `kube-api-server`, `etcd` and the `kube-scheduler` will get healthy, so the functionality does not rely on them.

 `CCM` operator will provide initial manifests that allow to deploy `CCM` on the bootstrap machine with `bootkube.sh` [script](https://github.com/openshift/installer/blob/master/data/data/bootstrap/files/usr/local/bin/bootkube.sh.template).